 Cortisone injections administer a high concentration into an area with a low concentration in the body.
 Thus, we are concerned that this high concentration can have nasty side effects.
 These side effects are for both tendons and joints.

-For example, recent studies show that repeated cortisone injections into joints can soften and increase cartilage damage.
+For example, recent studies have shown that repeated cortisone injections into joints can cause cartilage damage to become more severe.
 One study found that you had twice the chance of suffering from cartilage damage after a cortisone injection compared to other drugs.
-This damage may not be a concern for older patients where the damage has already been done.
-However, for younger patients, cartilage softening is not so good.
+This damage may not be a concern for older patients, as the damage has already occurred.
+However, in younger patients, cartilage softening is less favourable.

 For tendons, we know that cortisone reduces the mechanical strength of diseased tendons, particularly in the first few weeks after injection.
-To mitigate this risk, we suggest you rest your injected tendon from activity such as running for 10-14 days.
-You should ask your doctor about activity after a cortisone injection to your tendon.
+To mitigate this risk, we recommend that you rest the injected tendon from activities such as running for 10-14 days.
+You should ask your doctor about activity after a cortisone injection into your tendon.

-In addition, there are other side effects of cortisone that we need to avoid.
-For example, cortisone injected close to the skin can lead to skin thinning, fat shrinking, and reduced pigmentation.
-So, overall, we need to be careful when injecting cortisone close to the skin.
+Additionally, other side effects of cortisone should be avoided.
+For example, cortisone injected near the skin can lead to skin thinning, fat loss, and reduced pigmentation.
+Overall, we should exercise caution when injecting cortisone near the skin.
 Other potential side effects from cortisone include increased sugar levels, a cortisone flare lasting 3-5 days after injection, an increased risk of infection, and facial flushing.

 Are cortisone injections bad for you?
 Other cortisone myths debunked: